buhrmi/livestores/README.md

 ### SSR

-When using activestate in an SSR context, it is very important to call `reset()` before or after rendering, to clear the stores and avoid any data leakage between requests.
+When using ActiveState in an SSR context, the server-side javascript process is usually shared between requests.
+Therefore it is of importance to call `reset()` before or after rendering, to clear the state and avoid any data leakage between requests.

 ```js
 import { reset } from 'activestate'